Critical Role Productions: Wildemount Wildlings (2025)

-Weird Kids (2025)

-Weird Kids is a video podcast talk show hosted by Ashley Johnson and Taliesin Jaffe which focuses on their history as child actors growing up in the industry and other interests.
-It aired exclusively on Beacon and premiered on March 25, 2025, with a 24-episode run.

 Yee-Haw Off the Ranch (2020)

 Yee-Haw Off the Ranch was an at-home version of Travis Willingham's Yeehaw Game Ranch during the COVID-19 pandemic that starred Ashley Johnson and Brian W. Foster.
 In July 2023, this show was removed from Critical Role's channels.

 Licensed works and related products

 Critical Role's commercial success has led to many related products, including the prequel comic series Critical Role: Vox Machina Origins, art books, multiple novels including Kith & Kin, two campaign setting books (Critical Role: Tal'Dorei Campaign Setting and Explorer's Guide to Wildemount), and an animated series.
 Hobby and toy stores sell miniatures and other collectibles related to Critical Role.

 Reception

 In March 2020, CNBC reported that since its 2018 separation from Geek & Sundry, Critical Role Productions had significantly expanded, and amassed more than 120 million views on YouTube and many subscribers.
 It praised its diverse lineup, speculating that it could appeal to different demographics.
 Emily Friedman, in the book Roleplaying Games in the Digital Age: Essays on Transmedia Storytelling, Tabletop RPGs and Fandom (2021), highlighted Talks Machina for its "informal, even chaotic space" and how it reveals "additional narrative details".
 Friedman called it "a mediated space where fans are names and their labor showcased through the intermediaries of Foster and Carr, who are not players but viewers of the show, and who have become beloved in their own right.
 Other livestreams (Game Ranch, MAME Drop) have subsequently leaned into this parasocial pleasure, allowing for more time 'with' the cast".

 By January 2021, Critical Role had amassed 220 million views across its channel, with 44,000 paid subscribers on Twitch during that month.
 Additionally, the first episode of the first campaign was watched 15 million times on YouTube.
 During the final ten months of the second campaign from August 2020 to May 2021, Critical Role's Twitch subscriptions averaged around 27,000 paid subscribers.
 Before the premiere of the third campaign in October 2021, Business Insider reported that Critical Role's official Twitch channel had 828,000 followers and 13,530 active subscribers, while its official YouTube channel had 1.4 million subscribers.
 In October 2021, Variety reported that Critical Role's Twitch channel had averaged 60 to 75,000 live viewers for each episode, and that factoring in on-demand plays after the fact, total per-episode viewership could range from 1.2 million to 1.5 million.
 Variety also noted that "Critical Role remains relatively small compared with other popular creators and digital media properties".